ThingLabsIo/ThingLabsIo.github.io/pages/tr22/js/01-hello-world.md

 });
 {% endhighlight %}

-Johnny-Five actually has an object model for an LED and we could also have simply done the following, but I wanted you to see how the <code>digitalWrite()</code> function works before abstracting it away.
+Johnny-Five actually has an object model for an LED and we could also have simply done the following, but one of the goals was for you to see how the __digitalWrite()__ function works before abstracting it away.

 {% highlight javascript %}
 board.on("ready", function() {